 The third reason is a little more personal.
-I was diagnosed with a mild case of skin cancer a few months ago.
-And although everything is fine now, it was a wake up call to be sure.
-From that point forward I didn’t go outside without a good dose of sunscreen on my exposed skin and a hat, something I rarely did before.
+For the last couple of years I’ve been fighting some mild (i.e. easy to remove) skin cancer on my face.
+And although everything is fine now, it’s been a wake up call to be sure.
+From the moment I found out about it, I didn’t go outside without a good slather of sunscreen on my exposed skin and a hat, something I rarely did before.
 Gentlemen, do not take the chances I did.
-The hot and sunny season is coming up.
 Wear a cool looking hat, plenty of sunscreen and protect yourselves!

 Craig was known to sport a few Newsboy style caps from time to time in his pre-Cucinelli days.
 While the brown Goorin Bros.
 Ward 7 (on the let) is no longer available, you can still buy the grey Stetson Hatteras for $155.00 directly from the company.
 And as Ian mentioned in the comments below, fan-favorite retailer Mason & Sons has recently started carrying Newsboy caps from the boutique British brand &Sons.
 Their Jackson Baker Boy in Dove Grey (£85.00/$87.00 ex.
 VAT), made from 100% Melton wool, looks particularly nice!